Deuteronomy - Lesson 14

 Internal Test - Not Living by Bread Alone Deut.
 8.1-20

-When everything goes right, what do you do then?
+Dr. Block explains Israel’s internal test, how prosperity challenges faith.
 The message of this passage is, “don’t forget.”
-YHWH provided manna in the wilderness to feed the people of Israel.
-God was also teaching them in the wilderness that life comes from every word of the mouth of God, not just by eating physical food.
+Yahweh provided manna in the wilderness to feed the people of Israel and was also teaching them that life comes from every word of the mouth of God, not just by eating physical food.
 Moses challenges the people to respond to prosperity by praising God, not by taking the credit themselves.

 Internal Test: Not Living by Bread Alone (8:1-20)